shlomif/meirkriheli.com/blog/marketing-wont-hurt-your-project.rst

     specially in a crowded niche.

 Your project starts as an itch, and you've scratched it.
-It's growing at an healthy rate.
+It's growing at a healthy rate.
 But wait, while development is the most important aspect of Open Source and Free Software projects, don't neglect marketing efforts, small effort can yield quite a gain.